luisfarzati/ng-bs-daterangepicker/README.md

 ### Build

-You can run the tests by running
+You can run the tests by running:
 ```
 npm install
 bower install